 In the area north of Trails #5 and #7, in the Gayaegayan Region on the West Coast Sector of Bataan, Ed led his tanks against the Japanese on terrain not favorable for tanks.
 During this attack on what was known as the Tuol Pocket, his tanks knocked out several enemy machine guns and enabled friendly infantry to advance.

+It was during this battle, that the Japanese used flamethrowers on Ed’s tanks.
+This was the first time the Japanese used flamethrowers in World War II.
+Ed’s crew was temporarily blinded and his tank ended up wedged between two trees but later recovered.
+Ed and his crew managed to escape.
 Making his way toward Filipino-American lines, Ed was shot by a Filipino Scout in his stomach and legs.
-The Scout mistook him as a German military advisor.
+The Scout mistook him for a German military advisor.
 At that time, a rumor was circulating, among the Filipino troops, that the Germans were providing the Japanese with observers.
 The Filipino Scout assumed that the soldier approaching him was German because he had blond hair.

+After Ed was shot, Cpl.
+John Massimino carried Edward for three days in an attempt to get him to an aid station.
+By the time Ed reached the aid station, gangrene had developed in his wounds.
 As Ed lay on the operating table, he asked Dr. Alvin Poweleit not to amputate his legs.
 He also asked the doctor to give his possessions to his girlfriend if he died.
 Edward died during surgery at the aid station.
 According to Dr. Poweleit, 2nd Lt.
 Edward G. Winger died on February 5, 1942, while 1st Lt.
-Jacques Merrifield has his date of death as February 7 on the final report on the 192nd.
+Jacques Merrifield has his date of death as February 7th on the final report on the 192nd.
 His date of death on Army records is officially listed as February 9, 1942, which is the date that appears on his cross.